burningwave/core/docs/index.md

 }
 ```
 ### <a name="static-components-configuration-file">Configuration
-The configuration of this type of container is done via **burningwave.static.properties** file: the library looks for all files with this name and **merges them according to
+The configuration of this type of container is done via **burningwave.static.properties** file that must be located in the base path of your class path: the library looks for all files with this name and **merges them according to
 to the property `priority-of-this-configuration-file` contained within it** which is optional but becomes mandatory if in the base class paths there are multiple files with the file name indicated above. **If no configuration files are found, the library programmatically sets the default configuration with following values**:
 ```properties
 background-executor.all-tasks-monitoring.enabled=\